zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 This is English as a Second Language Podcast episod e 1,120.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

-Go to our website at ESLPod.com, or download a Lear ning Guide for this episode.
+Go to our website at ESLPod.com, or download a Learning Guide for this episode.
 While you’re there, you can take a look at  our ESL Podcast Special Courses in Business and Daily English.
 And we have an ESL Podcast Blog you can check out as well.

 On this episode, we’re going to hear a dialogue bet ween Sandra and Antonin about breaching or breaking a contract, an official  agreement between two people.
 Let’s get started.